CubaOfficial Name: Republic of Cuba

 Entry, Exit & Visa Requirements

+Cuba does not recognize the U.S. nationality of Cuban-born U.S. citizens.
+Cuban-born U.S. citizens will be treated as Cuban citizens and may be subject to restrictions and obligations.
+The Cuban government requires such individuals to enter and depart Cuba using Cuban passports.
 Information about dual nationality or the prevention of international child abduction can be found elsewhere on our website.
-For further information about customs regulations, please read our Customs Information page.
+For further information about customs regulations, please read our customs information page.

-Cuban Requirements for Authorized Travelers: Should a traveler receive a license to travel or qualify under an existing general license, a valid passport is required for entry into Cuba.
-The Cuban government may also require that the traveler obtain a visa.
-The Cuban Embassy in Washington issues visas.
-Attempts to enter or exit Cuba illegally, or to aid the irregular exit of Cuban nationals or other persons, are prohibited and punishable by stiff jail terms.
-Entering Cuban territory, territorial waters or airspace (generally within 12 nautical miles of the Cuban coast) without prior authorization from the Cuban government may result in arrest or other enforcement action by Cuban authorities.
-Immigration violators are subject to prison terms ranging from four years for illegal entry or exit to as many as 30 years for aggravated cases of alien smuggling.
-Visit the Cuban Embassy website for the most current visa information.
+Cuban Requirements for Authorized Travelers: Attempts to enter or exit Cuba illegally, or to aid the irregular exit of Cuban nationals or other persons, are prohibited and punishable by jail.
+Entering Cuban territory, territorial waters or airspace without prior authorization from the Cuban government may result in arrest.
+Immigration violators are subject to prison terms ranging from four years to 30 years.

 Civilian Aircraft Travel: The Cuban Air Force shot down two U.S.-registered civilian aircraft in international airspace in 1996.
 As a result of this action, the President of the United States and the Federal Aviation Administration (FAA) issued an “Emergency Cease and Desist Order and Statement of Policy,” which allows for vigorous enforcement action against U.S.-registered aircraft that violate Cuban airspace.
 For additional information on restrictions on aircraft flying between the United States and Cuba, see the FAA's website.

-Temporary Sojourn License: The U.S. Department of Commerce considers exports of aircraft or vessels on temporary sojourn to Cuba on a case-by-case basis.
-Temporary sojourn licenses are not available for pleasure boaters.
-Additional information is available at the Bureau of Industry and Security website.
+Temporary Sojourn License: Most aircraft and vessels on temporary sojourn to Cuba are eligible for License Exception Aircraft, Vessels, and Spacecraft (AVS) (Section 740.15 of the EAR).
+Please see the U.S. Department of Commerce’s Bureau of Industry and Security website for additional information.
 Vessels of the United States, as defined in 33 CFR §107.200, may not enter Cuban territorial waters without advance permission from the U.S. Coast Guard.
 The U.S. Coast Guard provides permission information at (305) 415-6920.

 Safety and Security